asj9469/py4e/README.md

 Started studying algorithms more in-depth with Grokking Algorithms (added source code files)

 [3/15/24]\
-Python coding interview succeeded!
-I got an email that I received "very positive feedback" from my first interview and got invited to the second/final round (behavioral).
+Python coding interview was successful - I got an email that I received "very positive feedback" from my first interview and got invited to the second/final round (behavioral).

 [3/20/24]\
 It's spring break, and now I can solve some medium problems comfortably.
 I've been solving leetcode problems pretty consistently, but not all of them are uploaded here.
 Completed behavioral interview today.